tolitius/bb8/README.md

 Nice!
 We have established a trustline for YUMs and almost ready to distribute them to other accounts.
 Notice the native balance is no longer 10,000 lumens.
 This is due to the fees the distribution account had to pay: 100 [stroops](https://www.stellar.org/developers/guides/concepts/assets.html#one-stroop-multiple-stroops) for the transaction processing and another 100 stroops for setting up a trustline which is one of the transaction operations.

-Setting a trustline is called a "[Change Trust](https://www.stellar.org/developers/guides/concepts/list-of-operations.html#change-trust)" operation in Stellar speak.
-By default this operation would allow the distributor account to receive up to `922337203685.4775807` (`MaxInt64  = 1<<63 - 1`) YUMs.
+Setting up a trustline is done via a "[Change Trust](https://www.stellar.org/developers/guides/concepts/list-of-operations.html#change-trust)" operation in Stellar speak.
+By default this operation would allow a distribution account to receive up to `922337203685.4775807` (`MaxInt64  = 1<<63 - 1`) YUMs.
 But it has an additional `limit` parameter that sets a cap on how much YUMs an account may get.

 ### Limitting Trustline

-The `--issue-new` options takes an optional `limit` parameter to set such a cap.
+The `--issue-new-token` option takes an optional `limit` parameter to set such a cap.
 For example let's set a cap of `42` YUMs for the distribution account:

 ``` sh
 $ ./mc --issue-new-token '{"code": "YUM",